franruedaesq/contact-list/README.md

 # contact-list

-The [Contact List](https://contact-list-seven.vercel.app/) App was built using React.
+The [Contact List](https://contact-list-seven.vercel.app/) App was built using React.<br>
-Redux Toolkit is used for the application state management The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Redux Toolkit is used for the application state management<br>
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Installation